There are two types of Scholar-Citizen Intensive, or "SCI," experiences:

-There are two types of SCI experiences: academic and co-curricular.
-Within these categories are experiences of varying intensity ranging from simple exposure to the goals and learning outcomes of the Scholar-Citizen program, to broadly targeted co-curricular experiences, to advanced opportunities in public service, leadership, and applied research for our student “Scholar-Citizen Fellows.”
+Within both of these categories are experiences of varying intensity ranging from simple exposure to the goals and mission of the Scholar-Citizen program, to advanced opportunities in public service, leadership, and applied research.

 SCI experiences prepare students for their lives after college by integrating classroom and co-curricular activities that put their intellectual skills to work for the public good and that emphasize collaborative problem-solving, intercultural awareness, and self-reflection.
 Your record of achievement is showcased in a robust ePortfolio that demonstrates your skills, knowledge, and capabilities to prospective employers, internship providers, and graduate programs.